Best Turntables Under $300

 - • Manual operation only

-Most turntables under $300 don't include a preamp
+Most turntables in this range don't include a preamp

-The exception is the AT-LP60X.
-The Orbit Basic and RT82 both require a separate phono preamp ($50–$100) or powered speakers with a phono input.
+The exception is the AT-LP60X and the C62.
+The RT82 requires a separate phono preamp or powered speakers with a phono input.
 Budget for this before you buy.

 The cartridge matters more than the turntable brand

-The Orbit Basic and RT82 both come with Ortofon cartridges — that's meaningfully better than generic included cartridges.
+The RT82 ships with an Ortofon OM10 — that's meaningfully better than generic included cartridges.
 You'll hear the difference from the first play.

 Manual operation is easier than it sounds